The news this week that Provident Financial is to close down its doorstep lending operation has been broadly welcomed by the credit union community.

 We do small loans from £200 to help with Christmas and birthdays, and large loans up to £15,000 to pay off many years’ worth of debt.

 We are a community focused organisation, a not-for-profit credit union, where a team of genuine, friendly and approachable loans officers really do want to help.
-If you are worried about the news from Provident, get in touch with any of our loans officers, Kenny, Michelle or me to see how we can help 01253 478390
+If you are worried about the news from Provident, get in touch with any of our loans officers, on 01253 478390